FWDD/team-members/README.md

 * Registers a few metaboxes (Title, Twitter, Facebook, LinkedIn)
 * Adds the featured image to the admin column display
 * Adds the post count to the admin dashboard
-* Adds RivalMind Team widget
+* Adds FWDD Team widget

 ### Usage